nelsonjchen/op-replay-clipper/README.md

 ### Metadata

 In addition to the burned-in text atop the clip, you can view that metadata in a copy-pastable format by opening the clip with VLC and going to `Window > Media Information`.
+Unfortunately, this seems to be wiped by Discord and other hosts.

 ![Media Information](https://user-images.githubusercontent.com/5363/204060653-fcd0f01c-a03f-4430-9488-ea66fc61fbaa.png)